Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-For thousands of years China has been shrouded in mystery and intrigue, and foreigners still find it difficult to penetrate the inner depths of this fascinating and enigmatic nation.
-However, in recent decades and particularly since the Olympic Games in 2008 when Beijing showcased some of its most spectacular attractions, there has been a major increase in travellers exploring this vast and intriguing destination.
-And it's no wonder, as there is a great deal to discover in the Middle Kingdom, the world's most populated country (over 1.3 billion citizens), and also the third largest in the world.
+For thousands of years China has been shrouded in mystery and intrigue, and foreigners, especially Westerners, still find it difficult to penetrate the inner depths of this fascinating and enigmatic nation.
+However, in recent decades and particularly since the Olympic Games in 2008 when Beijing showcased some of its most spectacular attractions, there has been a major increase in travellers interested in exploring this vast and intriguing destination.
+And it's no wonder, as there is a great deal to discover in China, the world's third largest country.

-What makes China attractive as a travel destination, particularly for Western tourists, is its unique culture and ancient antiquities.
-Ruins and relics from Neolithic settlements and the dynastic reigns of the mighty emperors await exploration and there are plenty of adventures to be had along the legendary ancient trade routes, such as the Silk Road.
-The Forbidden Palace, Great Wall of China, and the Terracotta Army of X'ian are just some of the incredible attractions to be seen in this ancient Eastern empire, but there are many, many more.
+What makes it so attractive as a travel destination is its unique culture and ancient antiquities.
+Ruins and relics from Neolithic settlements and the dynastic reigns of the mighty emperors of yore await, while there are plenty of adventures to be had and exciting attractions that have to be seen to be believed.
+The Forbidden Palace, the Great Wall of China and the Terracotta Army of Xi'an are some of the prominent and tourist-heavy, but no less breathtaking, attractions in this ancient Eastern empire, but there are many, many more.

 The People's Republic of China has been under a communist government since 1949, but is currently undergoing a boom in social and economic development with a great emphasis placed on tourist facilities and infrastructure.
-Now China is opening the doors to its wealth of historical and cultural treasures and visitors are flooding in to be amazed and awed.
+The country has been opening the doors to its wealth of historical and cultural treasures, with awed visitors flooding in.